vria/design-patterns/Creational/Builder/README.md

 =======

 The Builder pattern separates the algorithm of creating a complex object from its representation.
-In other terms the algorithm that directs the creation and configuration of complex object does not depend on its actual class.
-Neither it depends on the actual classes of any object that compose a complex object.
+In other terms the algorithm that directs the creation and configuration of a complex object does not depend on its actual class.
+Neither does it depend on the actual classes of objects that is a part of this complex object.

-This is achieved by hiding the complex object being build (`Product`) behind abstract `Builder` class.
+This is achieved by hiding the complex object being build (`Product`) behind an abstract `Builder` class.
 `Builder` creates, configures and builds a `Product` object step by step according to the commands it receives from `Director`.

-`Director` depends on abstract builder only.
-It does not depend on `Product` class neither on other classes needed to configure a product instance:
+`Director` depends on the abstract builder only.
+It does not depend on the `Product` class as well as on other classes needed to configure a product instance:

 ```
 class Director